Download the full PDF for Ohio

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in Ohio remained unchanged at 62.3 percent in December.
+The labor force participation rate in Ohio fell to 61.8 percent in May from 61.9 percent in the prior month.

 Ohio ranks 31st in the nation.